bootkemp-dev/datacat-backend/docs/accounts.md

 Response:
 ```
-if username or token not sety: HTTP 400
+if username or token not set: HTTP 400
 if token not found in the database: HTTP 401
 if server fails HTTP 500
 if token is expired: HTTP 406